ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview.md

 {{site.data.keyword.icpfull_notm}} can be deployed with NSX-V or NSX-T components. {{site.data.keyword.icpfull_notm}} with NSX-V, enables the {{site.data.keyword.icpfull_notm}} VMs to run on the VXLAN network and use Kubernetes Calico internal networking.

 {{site.data.keyword.icpfull_notm}} with NSX-T, allowing users to control and configure networking, subnet, policies from central UI (NSX-T Manager).
-For information about the differences between NSX-V and NSX-T, see the [{{site.data.keyword.cloud_notm}} VCS Networking reference architecture](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-intro#vcsnsxt-intro).
+For information about the differences between NSX-V and NSX-T, see the [{{site.data.keyword.cloud_notm}} vCenter Server networking introduction](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-intro#vcsnsxt-intro).

 ## On-premises cloud management platform
 {: #vcsiks-arch-overview-on-premises}